How transactional accounting reveals the financial insights you may be missing

 What is transactional accounting?

 Transactional accounting is when entries are created from transactional documents such as bills, invoices, and credit card charges.
 This type of accounting allows for much greater transactional detail than a simple journal entry, while simultaneously creating a link with related transactions such as purchase orders, bills, and payments.
-Many accounting systems like QuickBooks Online and Desktop, Xero, and NetSuite are built around transactional accounting.
+Many accounting systems like QuickBooks Online and QuickBooks Desktop Enterprise are built around transactional accounting.
 For example, instead of making a general-ledger entry to a sales-income account to book revenue from a single online sale (or a day of sales), a receipt is filled out with a deposit to account, products, and services with prices and inventory relieved or removed, as well as merchant and shipping charges.

 This single transaction covers not only the revenue ledger entry to the sales account for the items, but automatically creates several related journal entries behind-the-scenes.
 Because items on a transaction are inherently tied to accounts (income, cost, asset), when used on a transaction, they create their own ledger entry to add income and remove asset value.
 Journal-entry accounting would require that each of these steps be posted manually.